 Participants from other countries, please ask for a reduced rate.

 Registrations please by mail, e-mail or fax to the indicated local organizers.
-There you can also ask for further registration information.
+You can also request further registration information from them.

-For Berlin, Munich, and Fürth, please send half of the workshop price on or before the early bird date to the above listed bank account.
+For Berlin, Munich, Bremen, Darmstadt and Freiburg, please register by using the registration form below and sending half of the workshop price on or before the early bird date to the above listed bank account.
 Registration in the order they were received.
 The second half is due on or before the first day of class.
 In case of cancellation, a complete refund will be made up to 10 days before class, after that, the full workshop price has to be paid if no replacement person can be found.

 PROF. AMOS HETZ - MOVEMENT STUDIES